lyle-morris-sudo/pixel/guidelines/color.md

 ### Implementing color

-This Pixel uses tokens and themes to manage color.
+This design system uses tokens and themes to manage color.
 Tokens are role-based, and themes specify the color values that serve those roles in the UI.

 | Term | Definition |
 |:---|:---|